tijder/SmsMatrix/README.md

 - Press save
 - Now all your text messages will be bridged
 - [optional] Disable battery optimisations for the app. so the app wont be killed by Android.

+# Troubleshooting

+👉 If using Signal as default SMS app, it would not work, however setting the default android Messages app to default sms app worked (this was tested on Android 6.0)